This information has since been converted into a fully-fledged section here on Kanzenshuu.

 From the start, the Jump Super Anime Tour special was promoted as being based on a story by Toriyama.
 And in fact, the opening credits to the special credit Toriyama with the first draft (原案), in addition to his usual credit in anime openings as the creator of the original work (原作; ie the manga).
 The actual script for the special is, however, credited as being written by Takao Koyama, the same man responsible for all the DBZ movie scripts.
 So Toriyama did come up with the basis for the story, but he didn’t flat-out write the finished version .
 Still, this represents more involvement from Toriyama than any of the other DB/Z movies got.
 Interestingly, in an interview in Son Goku Densetsu, which came out several years before the special, Toriyama and Katsuyoshi Nakatsuru discuss ideas for a new DBZ work, which seem to foreshadow the Jump special a little bit.
 From page 96:

----The “DragonBall” kanzenban have brought in new readers, and I think that as fans it’s only natural that they’d want to see a new “DragonBall Z” title.
+The Jump special did, in fact, take the approach Toriyama describes here of going back in time and saying that a previously unmentioned incident happened at that particular point in time.---The “DragonBall” kanzenban have brought in new readers, and I think that as fans it’s only natural that they’d want to see a new “DragonBall Z” title.
 What would you think about making a new anime work about once a year or so?